Our 510k Project Management Tool – An Inside Look at Our Process

 Our consulting team also uses this same color coding approach when we create a Technical File or a Design Dossier for CE Marking.
 We will include cross-references to document and report numbers if controlled documents are available.
 We also add two columns to track our estimated and actual consulting time for the project.
 Estimated hours required to complete each section are provided, and then as the project progresses, we update the spreadsheet to include the actual time spent on each section.

 We share the planning spreadsheet and the documents created for each section of the 510k submission with our clients using http://www.dropbox.com/.
 In each client’s Dropbox folder, we have sub-folders for the 20 sections of the 510k Table of Contents.
 As we finalize each document, the documents are reviewed and approved by the client.
-After final approval of the documents, each document is saved as a PDF–as required for eCopy submissions (http://bit.ly/FDA-eCopy).
+After final approval of the documents, each document is saved as a PDF–as required for eCopy submissions (updated in 2020).
 Periodic updates are provided to the client via conference calls.
-Still, the client can view progress on the overall 510k submission project almost real-time by reviewing the 510k Table of Contents in spreadsheet form.
+Still, the client can view progress on the overall 510k submission project in almost real-time by reviewing the 510k Table of Contents in spreadsheet form.

 We also use our 510k Table of Contents to help identify who is responsible for each section of a 510k submission.
-Not every consultant is an expert in electrical safety (section 17), biocompatiblity (section 15), and pre-clinical animal studies (section 19).
+Not every consultant is an expert in electrical safety (section 17), biocompatibility (section 15), and pre-clinical animal studies (section 19).
 Most of Medical Device Academy’s consultants are specialists in a narrow discipline.
 Therefore, it is common for us to assign different sections to different consultants.
 By using the same templates and process for each submission, a team can work efficiently from 3 or 4 countries simultaneously on the same 510k submission.

 Prioritizing Section Completion